The 19th North American Basic Income Guarantee Congress will be held virtually June 17-19, 2021.

 Proposal Submissions: Please submit your proposal (max.
 250 words) using this link: https://forms.gle/3xfD6U4DUtf7h7Dh9.
 The deadline is April 19, 2021.

-The conference website can be found here.
+The call for proposals website can be found here.